-RESOLUTION OF THE LOCAL AGENCY FORMATION COMMISSION OF NAPA COUNTY MAKING DETERMINATIONS NAPA SANITATION DISTRICT SPHERE OF INFLUENCE UPDATE & AMENDMENT: CUTTINGS WHARF STUDY AREA WHEREAS, the Local Agency Formation Commission of Napa County, hereinafter referred to as "the Commission", adopted a schedule to conduct studies of the provision of municipal services in conjunction with reviewing the spheres of influence of the local governmental agencies whose jurisdictions are within Napa County; and WHEREAS, the Napa Local Agency Formation Commission is required to periodically review and update adopted spheres of influence for each city and special district within Napa County under Government Code Section 56425; and WHEREAS, the Executive Officer prepared a written report of the review, including his recommendation to amend the sphere of influence of the Napa Sanitation District to include territory referred to as the "Cuttings Wharf Study Area"; and WHEREAS, said Executive Officer's report has been presented to the Commission in the manner provided by law; and WHEREAS, the Commission heard and fully considered all the evidence presented at public meetings held on April 6, 2015 and August 3, 2015; and WHEREAS, the Commission considered all the factors required by law under California Government Code Section 56425.
+RESOLUTION OF THE LOCAL AGENCY FORMATION COMMISSION OF NAPA COUNTY MAKING DETERMINATIONS NAPA SANITATION DISTRICT SPHERE OF INFLUENCE UPDATE WHEREAS, the Local Agency Formation Commission of Napa County, hereinafter referred to as "the Commission", adopted a schedule to conduct studies of the provision of municipal services in conjunction with reviewing the spheres of influence of the local governmental agencies whose jurisdictions are within Napa County; and WHEREAS, the Napa Local Agency Formation Commission is required to periodically review and update adopted spheres of influence for each city and special district within Napa County under Government Code Section 56425; and WHEREAS, the Executive Officer prepared a written report of the review, including his recommendation to affirm the existing sphere of influence of the Napa Sanitation District with no changes; and WHEREAS, said Executive Officer's report has been presented to the Commission in the manner provided by law; and WHEREAS, the Commission heard and fully considered all the evidence presented at public meetings held on April 6, 2015, August 3, 2015, and October 5, 2015; and WHEREAS, the Commission considered all the factors required by law under California Government Code Section 56425.
 NOW, THEREFORE, the Napa Local Agency Formation Commission DOES HEREBY RESOLVE, DETERMINE AND ORDER, based upon the information contained in the Executive Officer's report, correspondence from affected agencies and information received during the public hearings, as follows: - 1.
-The sphere of influence of the Napa Sanitation District is hereby amended to include all areas within its current sphere of influence as of the date of this resolution plus the area known as the Cuttings Wharf Study Area as shown in Exhibit One. - 2.
-The Commission serves as lead agency for the proposed amendment and certifies that it has reviewed and considered staff's determination that the proposal qualifies for a Class 19 Categorical Exemption as allowed under the California Environmental Quality Act given that the affected territory is developed to the density allowed under the County General Plan and no additional residential development is planned.
-Further, the proposed amendment would provide sewer service only to existing land uses and would resolve a current inadequate condition.
-The Commission's findings are based on its independent judgment and analysis.
-The records upon which these findings are made are located at the Commission office at 1030 Seminary Street, Suite B, Napa, California 94559. - 3.
+The sphere of influence of the Napa Sanitation District is hereby updated with no changes as shown in Exhibit One. - 2.
+The Commission, as lead agency, finds the approved update to Napa Sanitation District's sphere of influence is exempt from further review under the California Environmental Quality Act pursuant to California Code of Regulations Section 15061(b)(3).
+This finding is based on the Commission determining with certainty the update will have no possibility of significantly effecting the environment given no new land use or municipal service authority is granted. - 3.
 Pursuant to California Government Code Section 56425 of the Government Code, the Commission adopts the statement of determinations as shown in Exhibit Two. - 4.
-The effective date of this sphere of influence update shall be the date of adoption set forth below. - 5.
-The Executive Officer shall revise the official records of the Commission to reflect this update of the sphere of influence.
-The foregoing resolution was duly and regularly adopted by the Commission at a meeting held on August 3, 2015 by the following vote: AYES: Commissioners NOES: Commissioners ABSENT: Commissioners ABSTAIN: Commissioners ATTEST: Brendon Freeman Executive Officer Recorded by:
+The effective date of this sphere of influence update shall be the date of adoption set forth below.
+The foregoing resolution was duly and regularly adopted by the Commission at a meeting held on October 5, 2015 by the following vote: AYES: Commissioners ------- --------------- -- NOES: Commissioners ABSENT: Commissioners ABSTAIN: Commissioners ATTEST: Brendon Freeman Executive Officer Recorded by:

-Kathy Mabry Commission Secretary EXHIBIT ONE
+Kathy Mabry Commission Secretary

-EXHIBIT TWO STATEMENT OF DETERMINATIONS NAPA SANITATION DISTRICT SPHERE OF INFLUENCE UPDATE & AMENDMENT: CUTTINGS WHARF STUDY AREA 1.
+EXHIBIT TWO STATEMENT OF DETERMINATIONS NAPA SANITATION DISTRICT SPHERE OF INFLUENCE UPDATE 1.
 Present and planned land uses in the sphere, including agricultural and open-space lands.